 Failed Saving Image Results when there is an error trying to add or rescan a piece to a batch.
-Magnetic MICR Response Missing Results when the software does not receive a response from the magnetic MICR when it is expecting one.
+Response from the magnetic MICR when it is expecting one.
 Cannot Process Printer Data Results when there is an error in sending the audit trail information down to the printer.
-Required Item Expected Results when an item is of the wrong priority to be scanned in the current location within a transaction.
+Required Item Expected Results when an item is of the wrong priority to be scan in the current location within a transaction.
 (Structured batches only.)
-Only One Item of this Type Expected Results when only one item of the scanned item's priority is allowed, and that required item is already present within the batch.
+Only One Item of the Scanned item's allowed, and that required item is already present batch.
 (Structured batches only.)
-New Transaction Required Results when a new transaction must be started in order to add this item to the batch.
-(Structured batches only.)
-Jamsorts All input pieces immediately following a reject when the job parameter "Stop Machines for Rejects" is set to something other than 'No' until the reject is cleared.
+New Transaction Required Results when a new transaction must be started in order add this item to the batch (Structured batches only) Jamsorts All input pieces immediately following a reject when the job parameter "Stop Machines for Rejects" is set to something other than 'No' until the reject is cleared.
 All input pieces immediately following a jam until the jam is cleared.